Philippe E. Gautier, Catherine Vandepitte, and Jeff Gadsden

-The goal of this block is to place the needle in the tissue space between the anterior and middle scalene muscles and inject local anesthetic until the spread around the brachial plexus is documented by ultrasound.
-The volume of the local anesthetic and number of needle insertions are determined during the procedure and depend on the adequacy of the observed spread of local anesthetic.
+The goal of this nerve block is to place the needle in the tissue space between the anterior and middle scalene muscles and inject local anesthetic until the spread around the brachial plexus is documented by ultrasound.
+The volume of the local anesthetic and the number of needle insertions are determined during the procedure and depending on the adequacy of the observed spread of local anesthetic.

 • When visualization of the brachial plexus between the scalene muscles proves difficult, a “traceback” technique can be used.
 The transducer is lowered to the supraclavicular fossa.
-At this position, the brachial plexus is identified posterior and superficial to the subclavian artery (Figure 32B–6).
+At this position, the brachial plexus is identified posterior and superficial to the subclavian artery (Figure 5-B).
 From here, the brachial plexus is traced cranially to the desired level.

 • It is not necessary to elicit a motor response to nerve stimulation; however, when it occurs at intensities < 0.5 mA, the needle should be slightly withdrawn before injecting as it may be intraneural.

 • Never inject against high resistance because such resistance may indicate needle–nerve contact or an intrafascicular injection.
 A high opening injection pressure (> 15 psi) is always present with needle–root contact.
-Thus, a seemingly extraneural injection may in fact be subepineural.6 An intraneural injection may spread proximally into the spinal canal.
+Thus, a seemingly extraneural injection may, in fact, be subepineural.
+An intraneural injection may spread proximally into the spinal canal.

 • One useful maneuver to ensure injection into the proper compartment, after injecting 5–7 mL, is to trace the plexus down to the supraclavicular fossa (while keeping the needle steady to avoid injury).
-If the injection is performed insede the brachial plexus “sheath,” the correct spread can be seen very clearly (Figure 33B–9).
+If the injection is performed inside the brachial plexus “sheath,” the correct spread can be seen very clearly (see Figure 8-A).
 The probe can then be moved back until the needle is visualized in order to complete the injection.
-If the brachial plexus appears unchanged in the supraclavicular area, one must question whether the injection was done outside the correct compartment (see Figure 32B–9).
+If the brachial plexus appears unchanged in the supraclavicular area, one must question whether the injection was done outside the correct compartment (see Figure 8-B).

-• Another relatively common anatomical variation involves the C5 root travelling through the anterior scalene for part of its course (Figure 32B–12).
-To block this anatomical variant, the root should be traced distally until it enters the interscalene groove.
+• Another relatively common anatomical variation involves the C5 root traveling through the anterior scalene for part of its course (Figure 11).
+To nerve block this anatomical variant, the root should be traced distally until it enters the interscalene groove.